2nd Annual Angeliki Georgopoulos Lecture

 November 7th 2023

-This year's lecture "Contribution of synapse change to cognitive decline in aging" will be presented by Dr. Carol A. Barnes.
+The lecture "Contribution of synapse change to cognitive decline in aging" was presented by Dr. Carol A. Barnes.
 Dr. Barnes is Regents Professor of Psychology, Neurology and Neuroscience at the University of Arizona, Tucson.

 2023-11-07